Prescribing Guidelines

 Although your patient can visit a COE without talking to you, your involvement helps increase the success of his or her recovery from opioid addiction.

-DHS issued a “Specialty Designation” MA bulletin on that details a process for how providers interested in receiving a Center of Excellence designation can apply.
+DHS issued a “Specialty Designation” MA bulletin that details a process for how providers interested in receiving a Center of Excellence designation can apply.

 MCOs will only pay the G9012 procedure code for COE care management services to providers who are enrolled in the PROMISE system with the Opioid COE specialty designation.

-The bulletin is available on the DHS website.
+The bulletin is available on the Centers of Excellence | Department of Human Services | Commonwealth of Pennsylvania website.

 If a medication is expired or no longer needed, it’s important to protect the safety of others by disposing of it properly.

 For assistance, members can call us at 1-888-477-9800.
-They can also call the Federal Substance Abuse and Mental Health Service Hotline at 1-800-662-4357 or visit the Commonwealth of Pennsylvania’s Treating Opioid and Heroin Addiction web page for more information.
+They can also call the Federal Substance Abuse and Mental Health Service Hotline at 1-800-662-4357 or visit the Commonwealth of Pennsylvania’s Opioid Use Disorder | Department of Health | Commonwealth of Pennsylvania web page for more information.